File layout

 Environment

-Claudex is strictly a reader of ~/.claude/projects/ and ~/.codex/.
-It never writes there, never modifies transcripts, never interferes with Claude Code or Codex state.
+Claudex is strictly a reader of ~/.claude/projects/, ~/.codex/, ~/.copilot/, VS Code workspaceStorage, ~/.pi/agent/, and OpenClaw state.
+It never writes there, never modifies transcripts, never interferes with any agent's state. (claudex skills install does write SKILL.md files into harness config dirs, but only when you ask it to.)

 Uninstalling is rm -rf ~/.claudex plus cargo uninstall claudex (or deleting the binary if installed another way).